 - N2 sleep which constitutes more than half of our overall sleep time

 Without experiencing all stages of sleep, you never fully relax during the night, the good news is daily exercise (as little as 30 min) may help to improve the sleep quality.

-When talking about exercise, it can be anything from mountain biking with friends and walking the dog, to doing the vacuuming and mowing the lawn on a Sunday afternoon.
+When talking about exercise, it can be anything from mountain biking with friends to walking the dog.
 Any physical activity that causes your heart rate to increase, is exercise!